 7. Reporting the results

-Why Product Managers Need to Be Conducting Usability Testing
+Why do Product Managers Need to Conduct Usability Testing?

 One of the product manager’s responsibilities is to develop products in ways that are welcoming and intuitive to customers.
 But users do not always behave or process information the way product managers think they will or should.